-BUILT ENVIRONMENT

-- Promote the efficient use and preservation of land through the creation of compact, complete, connected and walkable communities - Provide for a variety of housing forms and tenures that contribute to the creation of a diverse housing market

-- · Foster a sense of place - Design the community for all ages and abilities

-- Identify a transportation network that prioritizes sustainable modes of travel

-- Create short street blocks

-- Ensure sidewalks and

-- street trees on both sides of the street

-- Develop a trail system

-- Reduce or eliminate redundant or dead-end streets and blocks

-NATURAL ENVIRONMENT & OPEN SPACE

-- Preserve and enhance the EPA; - Ensure an optimal tree canopy within the Plan is achieved - Provide a connected - parks and open space system through trails and sidewalks - Encourage community design that works with natural conditions

-INFRASTRUCTURE & SUSTAINABILITY

-- Implement stormwater management techniques that utilize natural drainage patterns to minimize the risk of flooding - Ensure infrastructure and buildings are designed and built to be energy efficient and adaptable
+Promote the efficient use and preservation of land through the creation of compact, complete, connected and walkable communities Provide for a variety of housing forms and tenures that contribute to the creation of a diverse housing market Foster a sense of place Design the community for all ages and abilities MOBILITY Identify a transportation network that prioritizes sustainable modes of travel Create short street blocks Ensure sidewalks and street trees on both sides of the street Develop a trail system Reduce or eliminate redundant or dead-end streets and blocks NATURAL ENVIRONMENT & OPEN SPACE Preserve and enhance the EPA; Ensure an optimal tree canopy within the Plan is achieved Provide a connected parks and open space system through trails and sidewalks Encourage community design that works with natural conditions INFRASTRUCTURE & SUSTAINABILITY Implement stormwater management techniques that utilize natural drainage patterns to minimize the risk of flooding Ensure infrastructure and buildings are designed and built to be energy efficient and adaptable

-5 Green Development Checklist

-Priority green recommends the development of a checklist as part of the preparation of a secondary plan.
-As part of Phase 3, the Sustainably Plan will confirm what is needed to evaluate the preparation of the Soper Hills Secondary Plan.

-6 Key Take Aways and Next Steps
+4 Key Take Aways and Next Steps

-Key take aways and recommendations will be prepared in phase 3 as part of the final Sustainably Plan.
-The next steps in the study will be the preparation of land use concepts.
+Key take aways and recommendations will be prepared in Phase 3 of the Study as part of the final Sustainably Plan which will include specific design principles to be integrated.
+The next steps in the Secondary Plan Study will be the preparation of land use concepts.
 The principles included as part of this report will inform the development of the land use concepts as well as the criteria needed to evaluate the different concepts.